viveksck/Text-Tools/README.md

 4) TextFileHashTagger.py
 ===================
-I was tired of pulling files in and out of Zotero, Mendeley, and other reference management software, so I decided to just use PDF files and TXT notes.
-Problem is, I liked the ability to tag files so they could appear in different projectså.
-This program, if you keep all your notes in one folder, will find all hashtags (e.g. #memory or #socialpsych), and also all tildatags which I use for context (e.g. ~canada, ~tertiary), and create an html index with links to the notes and a cloud of tags where size represents number of files with that tag.
-Checkes every file one time for every tag - very inefficient and slow for projects with large numbers of tags.
-Only works on a single folder - does not traverse folders yet.
-Will break on unusual characters, but tools available in "Single USe Tools" folder which can take a folder of PDFs, rename them cleanly, and create one TXT file for each ready to be indexed by the HashTagger.
-Tool also available for making a list of referneces in a TXT file into a bunch of clean filename reference files.
+Simple alternative to Zotero, Mendeley, and other reference management software: If you have article PDFs and note TXT files with same name, program will traverse folders and find all hashtags in TXT files (e.g. #memory or #socialpsych), creating an html file tagcloud and index with links to the notes/PDFs.
+Checks every file one time for every tag, so best to break up projects once they get above 30 tags or so.
+Will break on unusual characters - use related tools in "Single Use" folder to clean filenames.
+Tools also available for producing TXT note files from PDF filenames, or TXT notes from a TXT file of references.

 Single use tools
 ===================
-Just some scraps I've needed in the past to count, compare and preprocess things.
+Just some scraps I've needed in the past to pre= and post- process data.
 Filenamecleaner.py - cleans a folder of files from bad characters in their filenames (e.g. for Dropbox syncing, TextFileHashtTagger links)
 NGRAM_linecountskipblankstabdelimited.py - counts the lines in file, without counting blank lines.
 NGRAM_topXcountY.py - ngramstripper has a built in lower bound on the frequency of words.
 If this is not used, the file is often to big to do it later by hand.
 Use this instead